 Benaco Arte is a residency program for visual artists, writers and curators.
-The organizers believe that residency opportunities nurture artist’s potential, giving them a chance to bring a new and fresh drive to their art practice through a change of environment.
+They believe that residency opportunities nurture artist’s potential, giving them a chance to bring new and fresh drive to their art practice through a change of environment.
 Engaging with a new culture in the surrounding community and Italy in general are an important part of this residency.
-Located in Sirmione by lake Garda (province of Brescia, northern Italy), Benaco Arte is situated in an intimate and local rural Italian community, where the residents are welcome from a small community of locals, becoming temporary part of the hamlet’s day life.

 Organizing explorations of the area and participations of local events, the organizers aim to facilitate exchange with the local culture and its special geographical location.
 Residents are encouraged to take advantage of this opportunity to engage with a local community and get to know the area.

 The residents are expected to be engaging with locals and other residents (in respect of other people's space and time) creating an environment of community.
 The artists will be asked to introduce their work during an artist presentation and will be offered a studio visit with 2 members of the artist local community.
 There will be activities and trips which are not mandatory for the artist to participate to.